kovergard/ScriptLog/README.md

 # ScriptLog

-Consistent and rich logging for your PowerShell scripts
+A module providing consistent and rich logging for your PowerShell scripts.

 ## Make it yours